 Readiness and Rate of Perceived Exertion

 Exercise with variety and without injury is a cornerstone of health.
-However introducing variety and avoiding injury is the tricky bit, where the Oura wearable and Omiccan help.
-Glenn Stewart and Dr Cindy de Villiers have put together program recommendations personalized to your daily readiness.
+However introducing variety and avoiding injury is the tricky bit.
+This is where the Oura wearable and the Omic App can help.
+Glenn Stewart and Dr Cindy de Villiers (co-founder of Omic and Functional MD at Health Function) have put together program recommendations personalized to your daily readiness.

 Considering that exercise is a stress (a disturbance in homeostasis) that the body needs to adapt to, it is ideal to target this stress at the optimal level to provide just enough stimulus.
 This allows for positive adaptions, such as improved aerobic fitness, fat loss or muscle gain compared to stressing the body so much that it is no longer able to adapt.
 The latter may result in fatigue and inflammation and everything that tags along.

 So, forcing yourself to exercise at a high level when your body has not fully recovered is not the way to go.
 On the other hand, not doing any exercise or movement is also detrimental.
 It is far better to take note of your body’s status and adapt your training program.
 Your body will love you for it.

 Without going into an exercise lab, how can you know that you are training at the optimal level.
 Enter RPE.

 RPE is a well-recognized method of determining intensity and stress during exercise, without the need to be hooked up to a variety of machines and having your blood drawn while running on a treadmill!
 We can be grateful to Dr Borg and his research subjects for doing the hard work and developing what has come to be known as the Borg scale.
 This has been simplified into a 1-10 Category Ratio Scale (RPE) and then into the Talk Test.
 All scientifically validated.
 You won’t even need a heart rate monitor.